27 July 2021

 Today, companies often have defined contribution schemes.
 In this scheme, both you and your employer contribute into your pension.

-As you’re planning your contributions, it’s important to keep in mind that in most cases you won’t be able to access your workplace pension until your 55th birthday, so you may want to consider that when deciding how much of your savings to keep in your pension.
+As you’re planning your contributions, keep in mind the age you'll be able to access your workplace pension when deciding how much of your savings to contribute.

 As you start collecting your first pay cheques, you may want to consider stashing some money away for a rainy day.
 Your ‘emergency fund’ should be enough to cover unexpected expenses or provide some reserves in case you lose your job.